bodywork-ml/bodywork-core/docs/quickstart_serve_model.md

 The most important element is the specification of the workflow DAG, which in this instance is simple and will instruct the Bodywork workflow-controller to run the `scoring-service` stage.

-## Testing the Service Deployment Workflow
+## Testing the Deployment

 Firstly, make sure that the [bodywork](https://pypi.org/project/bodywork/) package has been Pip-installed into a local Python environment that is active.
-Then, make sure that there is a namespace setup for use by bodywork projects - e.g. `scoring-service` - by running the following at the command line,
+Then, make sure that there is a namespace setup for use by Bodywork projects - e.g. `scoring-service` - by running the following at the command line,

 ```shell
 $ bodywork setup-namespace scoring-service